 And it waited.
 And Waited.
-Apparently, an engineering fault occurred, so line maintenance were being sent to do a fix.
+Apparently, an engineering fault occurred, so line maintenance was being sent to do a fix.
 As a result, we had a drinks service on the ground.

 See.
 Proper glassware on the ground.
 Can be done airlines.

 Ah.
-The repair crew are here!
+The repair crew is here!
 Sponsored in part by Etihad.

 Meanwhile, my 1 hour 15 connection at Helsinki was being gnawed away.

 40 minutes after our posted departure time, we were given the all clear to be de-iced.